top of page

 Michèle reached out to me about documenting something real.
 Years earlier, we'd met on a photography workshop in the Azores, and now she wanted to tell the story of how two sapphic souls found each other in a book café, lost each other to gay panic, then found each other again through perfectly-timed Instagram notifications.

-When Noah spoke about their journey—navigating the beautiful complexity of being fully themselves for the first time, fresh from top surgery, stepping into their identity—Michelle was there through all of it.
-The kind of understanding that feels like recognition: "I feel like Michèle sees me exactly as I am."
+When Noah spoke about their journey—navigating the beautiful complexity of being fully themselves for the first time, fresh from top surgery, stepping into their identity—Michèle was there through all of it.
+The kind of understanding that feels like recognition: "I feel like Michèle sees me exactly as I am past society's norms."

 The story unfolds in visual beats: from contemplation to memory, from yearning to touch, from the raw vulnerability of new love to the quiet intimacy of two people who've found their frequency.
 Behind closed doors, truth emerges.
 In familiar book cafés, circles complete.
 On Berlin streets, they claim their space as their own.